ht93/ht93.github.io/_posts/2017-7-24-Distance-Metric-Learning-using-Graph-Convolutional-Networks-Application-to-Functional-Brain-Networks.md

 In order to demonstrate the learned metric's ability to facilitate a subject classification task (ASD vs control), we use a simple k-nn classifier with k = 3 based the estimated distances.
 Improvement in classification scores reaches 11.9% on the total test set and up to 40% for individual sites (Compared with PCA/Euclidean distance).

-### Unsolved Question:
-* An additional l2 regularisation term on the weights of the fully connected layer is introduced to the loss function.
-> [some answer](https://github.com/fchollet/keras/issues/5673) Your question indicates you are confused about how regularization works.
-L2 regularization is essentially a zero mean isotropic Gaussian prior on weights so it is applied to the weights in the layers you specify.
-The regularization takes the form of a penalty that is added to the loss function, so they are jointly minimized.

 ### Personal thought:
 * What is the point of Siamese network?
 Why not just a classifier with GCN and FC (or maybe the performance is not good in this way?)?